BELT LEVEL REQUIREMENT SUMMARY

 Must be able to demonstrate a proficiency in offensive Olympic style sparring combinations.
 Must also be able to demonstrate basic as well as advanced counter-attack defensive techniques with proper footwork, while maintaining a balanced sparring stance.

-Students are required to have Olympic-style sparring competition experience (our In-house, School tournament being a minimum).
-Seniors must have officiating knowledge along with an understanding of the rules of competition.
+Although not required, students are highly recommended to have sparring experience in at least one large regional, Olympic style Taekwondo tournament.
+Seniors must also have officiating knowledge along with an understanding of the rules of competition.

-Must also demonstrate Self-defense sparring capabilities (non-sport freestanding sparring), as well as basic Ground escape techniques.
+Must also demonstrate Self-defense sparring capabilities (as opposed to Olympic-sport sparring), as well as basic Ground escape techniques.

 Breaking: